weizmannk/EarthOrbitPlan/docs/scenarios/observing_scenarios.rst

 .. dropdown:: Population Modeling

-    All simulated populations are generated using the GWTC-3 "Power Law + Dip + Break" (PDB) mass distribution :footcite:`2022ApJ...931..108F,2023PhRvX..13a1048A`, which empirically describes the properties of compact binaries detected by the LVK network.
+    All simulated populations are generated using the GWTC-3 "Power Law + Dip + Break" (:terme:`PDB`) mass distribution :footcite:`2022ApJ...931..108F,2023PhRvX..13a1048A`, which empirically describes the properties of compact binaries detected by the LIGO-Virgo-KAGRA network.

     **Key characteristics:**